 • Loss of passion, not just for your job but for life itself.

 Over time, these energetic imbalances can manifest as burnout, resentment, and even illness.
 Healing isn’t just about finding a new job.
 It’s about reclaiming your power and rebalancing your energy.
 When you’re energetically drained, everything feels heavier.
-Healing means acknowledging that you deserve peace.
-Not just outside of work, but within yourself.
+True healing begins with acknowledging that you deserve peace.

 The Importance of Boundaries